A lot or a little?

 What parents need to know

 Parents need to know that Where the Water Tastes Like Wine is a downloadable interactive fiction game about folk tales in the era of manifest destiny.
-You will frequently encounter strong profanity and, this being a text-based game, references to but not graphic depictions of sex, violence, and also occult imagery.
+You will frequently encounter strong profanity and, this being a text-based game, references to but not graphic depictions of sex, violence, and occult imagery.
 You'll run into criminals, heavy drinkers, bootleggers, prostitutes.
-There's no combat, but there's references to violent acts instead; this game is about collecting stories and exploring how and why we bend truth to bond with others.
+There's no combat, but there are references to violent acts instead; this game is about collecting stories and exploring how and why we bend truth to bond with others.

 What's it about?

 WHERE THE WATER TASTES LIKE WINE is a narrative adventure about traveling, sharing stories, and surviving the era of manifest destiny.
 Players wander through the United States -- and through a century of history -- to meet a variety of people, each with their own stories to tell.
 Exploring a folkloric Depression-era United States, players collect stories that can then be retold to unlock new interactions; they must pair the right story with the needs of each of the characters they encounter in their travels.